 - Temporary lane closures and on-street parking removal may be necessary to enable safe access to the sewer tunnel.

-- Equipment that generates noise will include vactor trucks, compressors, generators, ventilation fans, forklifts, and pile-driving equipment.
-Night work will require light tower trucks.
+- Equipment that generates noise will include vactor trucks, compressors, generators, pumps, ventilation fans, forklifts, and pile-driving equipment.

 - Vactor trucks will operate vacuum pumps necessary to clean the tunnel and remove materials during construction.
 They may operate hours at a time.